Journalists are the OG influencers.

 “Content written by journalists for a recognised media outlet is far more likely to generate social media amplification and engagement.
 Period.
 Anyone using BuzzSumo’s Content Analyzer will have known this for years.
 But this new analysis of a huge sample of content provides even more robust evidence.
 It reinforces the fact that an optimal content strategy will involve a combination of media relations and creating your own content – for both social and SEO purposes.
 BuzzSumo provides the data to allow you to make informed decisions about how best to allocate your resources to gain maximum impact.”

-While there’s no question that journalists create top-tier content, it would be wrong of us to suggest that they don’t benefit from the in-built audiences of the large publications they write for.
+While there’s no question that journalists create top-tier content, it would be wrong of us to suggest that they don’t benefit from the in-built audiences and content syndication networks of the large publications they write for.

 Nevertheless, quantifying this engagement can help you estimate the increased reach that your brand or client stands to benefit from, if they land that all-important journalist mention.